marketing strategy: 7 steps to a charity marketing strategy

 Brand isn’t just a cool logo with some font regulations – it’s the impression a charity makes, the ethos you have and the feeling your give out.
 It reflects your culture what people say, think and feel about you.
 Dont forget, its all you say and do and how the world looks at you and knows you are to be trusted.
 Too many big charities have forgotten this and had a wide negative impact on other non-profits because of ‘charity scandal’.

-7. Your strategy
+7. Your Strategy

-Success with your strategy will be seen once you have a marketing plan and have put the strategy into practice.
+Success with your marketing strategy will be seen once you have a marketing plan and have put the strategy into practice.
 Then you will need to measure your success.
 You will need to decide what the KPIs are and how you will measure.
 Is that numbers of people reached, money raised, events undertaken, social media up take or linking.
 A fancy dashboard or just a spreadsheet will do, but storing data to show your progress, changes over months and years will help you adjust your stray and build for success.
 The best strategy is one that works so well it looks likeyou don’t have a strategy because it has just become part of your culture.

 We look forward to meeting you.